EXPLORE THE MAJESTY OF THE CHAMONIX VALLEY

-The Arve, the main river of the upper Savoy, takes its source at the Col de Balme and flows a distance of 107 km through the Chamonix valley and on down to Geneva where it joins the Rhône.
+The Arve, the main river of the upper Savoy, takes its source at the Col de Balme and flows a distance of 107 km through the Chamonix valley and down to Geneva where it joins the Rhône.
 The resident population of Chamonix is approximately 10,000 inhabitants.
-The number of visitors fluctuates enormously during the tourist season, in Summer up to 100,000 visitors per day and in Winter around 60,000.
+The number of visitors fluctuates enormously during the tourist season.
+In summer we receive up to 100,000 visitors per day and in winter around 60,000.

-Chamonix offers a multitude of activities in summer and winter, each area and season having its own merit.
+Chamonix offers a multitude of activities in summer and winter, with each area and season having its own merits.

 Exploring in winter - A skier's paradise

-Chamonix has a fine and long history, including hosting the Winter Olympics in 1924 and it's no wonder that skiing in Chamonix is every skier's dream.
-Chamonix is not a ski in - ski out purpose built resort, but rather a town which became the world capital of mountaineering.
+Chamonix has a long history of Alpine events, including hosting the Winter Olympics in 1924.
+It's no wonder skiing in Chamonix is every skier's dream.
+Chamonix is not a purpose-built, ski in ski out resort, but rather a town which became the world capital of mountaineering.

-Chamonix offers various ski resorts for all abilities.
-It is made up of five ski resorts and one lift accessing the off piste area of Aiguille du Midi.
+Chamonix offers ski areas for all abilities.
+It is made up of five skiing domaines and one lift accessing the off-piste area of Aiguille du Midi.
 Facing Mont-Blanc are the sunny slopes of Le Brévent and La Flégère.
 Further down the Valley is Les Houches which hosts the Downhill World Cup.
-Grand Montets is for experts and off piste enthusiasts and the legendary 22 km long Vallée Blanche glacier off piste with its breathtaking panorama is quite simply breathtaking.
-At the end of the Valley you will find the charming family orientated ski area Le Tour/Balme.
+Grand Montets is for experts and off-piste enthusiasts.
+And the legendary 22 km long off-piste Vallée Blanche, with its breathtaking panorama.
+At the end of the Valley you will find the charming, family-orientated ski area Le Tour/Domaine de Balme.

-Chamonix really is a snow lover's paradise with snow covered mountains, perfectly groomed slopes, fabulous powder snow from morning to late afternoon.
-But you can also make the most of the snow by enjoying it by cross country skiing, ski touring, snowshoeing or with husky sledging.
+Chamonix really is a snow lover's paradise with snow covered mountains, perfectly groomed slopes, and fabulous powder snow from morning to late afternoon.
+You can also enjoy cross-country skiing, ski touring, snowshoeing or husky sledging.

-Après-ski takes place in several pubs and bars and there is a vibrant nightlife with live music in bars and pubs.
-You can enjoy world-class dinner in gourmet restaurants, which offer local traditional specialties combined with world cuisine.
+Après-ski takes place in several pubs and bars.
+And there’s a vibrant nightlife with plenty of live music.
+You can enjoy world-class dinners in gourmet restaurants which offer local, traditional specialties combined with world cuisine.